craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 As we're passing the day, Klarl and I encounter a Fiend that is selling "Dreampastries", that she's getting from a specific house that we know about.

-We spend the night - but we're interrupted by a bunch of hobbly weird guys.
+We spend the night - but we're interrupted by a bunch of hobbly weird guys - zombies.